Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Multi-resolution analyses on directed graphs

 \paragraph{Case 3} Here, we consider orthogonal and biorthogonal scaling functions on a graph $\mathcal{G}\sim \operatorname{DWS}(64,2,0.02)$ used on the Case 2.
 These orthogonal and biorthogonal scaling functions are built from the diffusion wavelets procedure.
 We start the procedure with the low-pass filter $\mathbf{H}=\mathbf{T}^{2}$ and we look at the dyadic powers of $\mathbf{H}$ i.e. $\{\mathbf{H}^{2^j}\}_{j=1}^J$.
 We set the number of scales at $J=5$.
 We observe the orthogonal an biorthogonal scaling functions at node $49$ at scale $3$ obtained by the diffusion wavelets procedure and we compare to the scaling function at node $49$ built from a graph filter based on $\bar{\mathbf{T}}$ at the scale $t=16$.

-\Cref{fig:sc_ws_case_three} shows the orthogonal and bi-orthogonal scaling functions at node $49$ built w.r.t. the diffusion wavelets framework and the scaling function at node $49$ built w.r.t. the spectral graph wavelets framework.
+\Cref{fig:sc_ws_case_three} shows the orthogonal and bi-orthogonal scaling functions at node $49$ built using the diffusion wavelets framework and the scaling function at node $49$ built using the spectral graph wavelets framework.
 We note that the biorthogonal scaling function and the scaling function built by the spectral graph wavelet framework are similar, i.e. well localized around nodes $11$ and $30$ and localized around $49$ with a large size support.
 By contrast, the orthogonal scaling function has a poor spatial localization around the nodes $11$ and $30$.